-The Department of Justice shared last week that a United States postal service employee and two others have been charged in a scheme that involved more than $24 million worth of stolen checks.
+The U.S. Department of Justice announced last week that a United States Postal Service employee and two others have been charged in a scheme that involved more than $24 million worth of stolen checks.

 The DOJ shared on Friday that Nakedra Shannon, 29, the postal worker, and Donnel Gardner, 27, and Desiray Carter, 24, all of Charlotte, North Carolina, were charged with one count of conspiracy to commit financial institution fraud and five counts of theft of government property.

 The DOJ is alleging that Shannon conspired with Gardner and Carter to steal incoming and outgoing checks in the mail.
 They then allegedly sold the stolen checks to other individuals.